1. Home

 Top tips for cheaper motorbike insurance

-• Shop around.
-Comparing motorbike insurance policies is the easiest way to save money.
-We compare up to 41 to help find you a policy that suits your needs and budget.
+The easiest way to save money is by comparing quotes.
+We compare up to 41 different insurance providers1 to help find cover that suits your needs and budget.

-• Accurately estimate your annual mileage.
 The more miles you do, the more insurance tends to cost.
+If you're overestimating your mileage, you may be paying more than you need to.

-• Increase your voluntary excess.
-Sometimes a higher voluntary excess can reduce your prices.
-But remember you need to pay this amount if you need to make a claim.
+In some cases a higher voluntary excess can reduce what you pay.
+But make sure you can afford the excess amount as you'll need to pay this if you make a claim.

-• Take a motorbike course.
-Some insurers offer discounts if you’ve done an advanced riding course, like the BikeSafe certificate or BMF Blue Riband course.
+Some insurers could offer you a discounted policy if you've completed an advanced riding course like the BikeSafe certificate or BMF Blue Riband course.

 We compare up to 41 trusted insurance companies1 to get you our cheapest deal